 Day of the Dead

 Several typical fruits, sweets, and a variety of colorful flowers will mix with the smell of chocolate.
-In the evening there is a procession from Parque de Santa Lucía to the Plaza Grande and a theatrical performance on the steps of the Cathedral.
+In the evening there are processions from parks to the main plazas.
+Worth to mention are the theatrical performance on the steps of the Cathedrals and parks.
 It is a delight to visit the altars and participate in the festivities.

-According to tradition, departed children are remembered on November 1st, which is the “Day of the Little Angels” (“Día de los Angelitos”).
-Adults are remembered on November 2nd, which is called “All Saints” (“Todos los Santos”).
+According to tradition, they remember departed children on November 1st, which is the “Day of the Little Angels”.
+During November 2nd they remember the adults who have passed away, which is called “Day of all saints day“.